Data Centers in Ankara

 Natural Disaster Risk

-Ankara has a high overall risk profile, with an INFORM Risk score of 5.5 out of 10, as of September 2025.
-This rating is driven by specific, well-understood regional hazards.
+Ankara has a High risk profile for natural disasters, with an INFORM Risk score of 5.5 out of 10 as of September 2025.
+The risk assessment is primarily driven by significant seismic activity in the region.